Grassroots Motorsports

 Motorsport Marketing is also an event company, hosting or sponsoring large annual events under the banner of one or both magazines.
-Some of its Grassroots-centric events are the Tire Rack Ultimate Track Car Challenge presented by Grassroots Motorsports, GRM Speedfest at the Classic Motorsports Mitty, and the GRM Experience at the Rolex 24 At Daytona.
+Some of its past and present Grassroots-centric events include the Tire Rack Ultimate Track Car Challenge presented by Grassroots Motorsports, GRM Speedfest at the Classic Motorsports Mitty, the Grassroots Motorsports $2000 Challenge and the GRM Experience at the Rolex 24 At Daytona.
 Staff members are also present at most large national and regional automotive enthusiast events involving modern or vintage sports cars.

 Magazine Origins

 Grassroots Motorsports was originally called "Auto-X" and started in 1984 in Deland, Florida by publisher Tim Suddard and his wife, Margie.
 The name was changed to Grassroots Motorsports a few years later.

 Project Cars

 Grassroots Motorsports magazine's "Project Cars" section focuses on a wide variety of staff-owned road and track cars.
 It presents in-depth technical information from a very hands-on, do-it-yourself point of view.

-Recent GRM project cars include a Mazda MX-5 24 Hours of LeMons racer and autocrosser, a MINI Cooper S race car, a BMW M235i track day car, a Volkswagen New Beetle multi-purpose car, and a LeGrand Mk.
+Past GRM project cars include a Mazda MX-5 24 Hours of LeMons racer and autocrosser, a MINI Cooper S race car, a BMW M235i track day car, a Volkswagen New Beetle multi-purpose car, and a LeGrand Mk.
 18 race car built for autocross.

 One of the most famous project cars in the magazine's history is the Ro-Spit, a 200-plus-horsepower, rotary-powered Triumph Spitfire.